-Smoking
+Smoking and Vaping

-Smoking of any type by anyone is not allowed anywhere on school property.
+Smoking and vaping of any type by anyone is not allowed anywhere on school property.
+This includes families waiting in the car line to drop off and/or pick up students.

 Technology

 The use of school provided technology is a privilege.
 Parents agree to release HTCS and its personnel from any and all claims and damages of any nature arising from their child's use of, or inability to use, the school technology, including but not limited to, claims that may arise from the unauthorized use of the Chromebook and/or iPad to purchase products or services.
 They also agree to the following: